Cyanogenoid/fortuna-pass/README.md

 - Pretends to be a keyboard so that it can send the password directly to your computer.
 No need to type it in manually!

 ## Security
-- [x] Uses AES-256 for storing passwords
+- [x] Uses AES-256 for password encryption
 - [x] Uses the insecure ECB mode of operation
 - [x] Keeps your master password floating somewhere in memory
 - [x] Keeps the passwords you used floating somewhere in memory